Arlodotexe/windows-interact/README.md

 ### `System.log()`
 ---
 An alternative to `console.log`.
-It will push the output of the log to the console and record each entry in a .txt file.
+It will push the output of the log to the console and record each entry in a .txt file, and provide styling options for the text

+Available colours for background and text are:

+- Red
+- Green
+- Yellow
+- Blue
+- Magenta
+- Cyan
+- Black

 You can set the default log file location with `System.set.preferences`, like so: